Public-Cloud-Group/alpaca-operator-ansible/roles/hana_backup/README.md

       # Global command defaults applied to all commands unless overridden
       command_defaults:
         state: present                     # Command state: present (create/update) or absent (delete)
+        # agentName: "localhost"           # Optional: Override agent name for all commands.
+If not specified, the role will automatically use the value from the "system_vdns" column in the CSV file.
         schedule:
           period: fixed_time               # Scheduling period: fixed_time, manually, hourly, etc.
           time: "02:00:00"                 # Execution time in HH:mm:ss format